3liz/lizmap-documentation/en/source/publisher_guide/advanced_lizmap_config.rst

 Usage of external links
 ______________________________

-You can also use, in a fiels, **full web links to a specific page or image**:
+You can also use, in a field, **full web links to a specific page or image**:

 * the image referred to will be displayed, instead of the links
 * the web link will be displayed and clickable